 Enter the same amount of your income or loss that you reported on your federal Schedule E. For married taxpayers filing separate Montana returns, the amount of gain or loss is reported by the spouse to whom it is attributable.
-If the gain or loss is not clearly attributable to one spouse, the amount is split equally.
+If the gain or loss is not clearly attributable to one spouse, split the amount equally.